phd4hd/SRH-HS-HD/README.md

 A short introduction of myself can be found [in these slides](introduction_dillinger.pdf)

-# Building a fullstack application (Techniques, Tools, and Frameworks)
+# Building a fullstack application

 A fullstack application consist of more than one software components, normally a backend and a frontend.
 In most cases the backend handles to connection to a database (e.g. MongoDB) and the frontend consist of an user interface (e.g. website).

+This application is about books borrowed from [Open Library](https://openlibrary.org/) and their reviews.

 ## Step 1 : Setting up the database

 We will use a MongoDB NoSQL Document Store database to manage the application data.
-It's about books borrowed from [Open Library](https://openlibrary.org/) and their reviews.
+Any other SQL or NoSQL database would be fine.

 ### Option 1.
 Using a virtual machine (e.g. Oracle Virtual Box)